Nacho Vidal: Legal problems

 In March 2021, Spanish authorities officially charged Vidal with reckless homicide in the death of Abad following an 11-month investigation.
 According to court statements, Vidal acted as "the director" of the ritual and had previous experience in taking the toxin.
 Vidal allegedly supplied the toxin and failed to properly control the amount the victim inhaled during the ceremony.
+The charges were dismissed in 2023.